axmolengine/axmol/README.md

 #### Windows
   1. Install [CMake](https://cmake.org/) 3.14+
-  2. Install Visual Studio 2019 build (it's strong recommend you use this version)
+  2. Install Visual Studio 2019 build(we strong recommend you use this version)
-  3. Execute follow command at command line (Console, Window Terminal or Powershell)
+  3. Execute follow command at command line(Console, Window Terminal or Powershell)
   ```bat
   cd engine-x\
   cmake -S . -B build -G "Visual Studio 16 2019" -A Win32
   ```

 #### Android
   1. Install Android Studio 4.0+
   2. When first start Android Studio, It will guide you to install sdk and other tools, just install them